Phone: (919) 962-8092

 Areas of Interest

-Urban anthropology; political anthropology; anthropology of the state; class, race, ethnic and gender inequalities; global systems and transnationalism; the urban commons; Chinese in Southeast Asia; China; the southern U.S.
+Urban anthropology; political anthropology; class, race, ethnic and gender inequalities; food studies; Chinese in Southeast Asia; the southern U.S.; China.

 Ph.D. in Anthropology, Stanford University, 1983.